 Hope you all had a wonderful Christmas and that you’ll have a great New Year’s Eve!
 I spent Christmas at home in Raleigh with my 3 grandparents, brother, sister, brother-in-law, parents, and pup.
-We ate a lot of good food, went on lots of walks, and laid around a lot.
+We ate a lot of good food, went on lots of walks, and lounged around way more than usual.

 Now, my grandparents have traveled back home and I have to head back to UNC in about a week, but until then, I’m enjoying my days of relaxing, spending time with the rest of my family, finishing up some law school applications, and COOKING.